Beartooth Electric Cooperative for Shares du Soleil Community Solar Project

 Q: Can a project include an inclusive planning process involving local public entities (library, city, county), private entities (parking lot owners, design firms, solar installation firms, etc.), and university employees with energy and transportation expertise?
 Are there any limits on how public employees can participate in the planning process?

 A: There is a prohibition from communicating with a state employee that is involved in the development or review of this grant program, other than Vicki Woodrow.
 The intent of this prohibition is to avoid advantaging any one potential applicant by providing them with information about the request for applications and how applications might be evaluated that isn’t available to all potential applicants.
 Public agencies can be applicants themselves and there is no prohibition of working with state employees, whether they are university staff or otherwise, outside of the application development and review process.
 State employees not affiliated with the Montana Department of Environment Quality can be consulted at any time about participating in a potential project.

-Round Two Funding Selections will be determined by December 5, 2018
+Round Three Funding Selections will be determined on or before 3/1/2019

 On June 28th 2018, Garrett Martin from the Montana Solar Community Project provided an overview of MSCP’s funding opportunity, how to apply, and how projects would be funded for selection.
 Watch the recording below to learn more about how you and your Montana community can apply for funding.